oSoc19/cycling-up-backend/README.rst

 Getting started
 ===============

-The API can be run in Python on your local operating system for develompent/debugging purposes.
+The API can be run in Python on your local operating system for develompent and debugging purposes.

 Prerequisites
 -------------